-Beaudet says he hopes to work with researchers studying infants at high risk of autism — those who have an older sibling with the disorder and a 20-fold higher risk of developing the disorder than does the general population.
+Beaudet says he hopes to work with researchers studying infants at high risk of autism — those who have an older sibling with the disorder and therefore a 20-fold higher risk of developing the disorder compared with the general population.

 “I would like to see if nutritional supplementation from birth can push down this rate,” says Beaudet.
 “But I don’t know if I can convince anyone to buy into a trial like this.”

 It’s not yet clear how lack of carnitine affects the brain, but Beaudet’s team aims to answer that question by studying animal models — including worms, fruit flies and mice — with abnormal carnitine metabolism.